 Where To Stay?

-I absolutely loved my stay at Rino’s Motel, on the west coast of the island about a 15-minute walk from town.
-I wouldn’t really call this place a motel, as all self-contained units pretty much face a well-kept beach.
-Rino’s offers a free breakfast, filtered water and also rents out cars/scooters/bicycles at the best rates on the island.
+I loved my stay at Rino’s Motel, on the west coast of the island about a 15-minute walk from town.
+I wouldn’t call this place a motel, as all self-contained units pretty much face a well-kept beach.
+Rino’s offers free breakfast, filtered water, and also rents out cars/scooters/bicycles at the best rates on the island.
 Here’s a full review of Rino’s Motel.

 Quick note: if you want to do some scuba diving, add an extra day to this 3 days in Aitutaki itinerary.
 Have a look at the Cook Islands Travel Guide for information on diving in Aitutaki.